uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-the part in the middle - the skew symmetric matrix R1 and R2 transpose, becomes the essential matrix.
+The part in the middle - the skew symmetric matrix R1 and R2 transpose, becomes the essential matrix.
 :::

 ## Essential Matrix {data-auto-animate="true}